wavemoroc001/universities-api/Readme.md

 Return university information that has same Id and student who enrolled.

-If university Id does not exist, will throw exception universityNotFoundException. (status 404)
+If university Id does not exist, will throw exception `universityNotFoundException`. (status 404)

 Example response (status code 200)